Eddie-Shulman/NLP-NER-with-transfer-learning/README.md

 ## Hardware
 1. CPU i7-4720HQ
 2. 16GB of RAM
-3. NVIDIA GPU (The code was tested with NVIDIA GTX 980M)
+3. NVIDIA GPU (The code was tested with NVIDIA GTX 980M with compute capability: 5.2)
 4. 5GB of hard drive for the project and saved model weights
+5. Internet connectivity

 ## Software
 1. Python 3.7
 2. Pip3 19.0.3+
+3. CUDA 10 + CuDNN

 # Installation
 1. Create a python virtual environment for the project (not mandatory but strongly encouraged)